lassebunk/gretel/README.md

 If you have a large site and you want to split your breadcrumbs configuration over multiple files, you can create a folder named `config/breadcrumbs` and put your configuration files (e.g. `products.rb` or `frontend.rb`) in there.
 The format is the same as `config/breadcrumbs.rb` which is also loaded.

+### Loading breadcrumbs from engines

+Breadcrumbs are automatically loaded from any engines' `config/breadcrumbs.rb` and `config/breadcrumbs/**/*.rb`.
+Breadcrumbs defined in your main app will override breadcrumbs from engines.

 ### Inferring breadcrumbs

 Breadcrumbs can be automatically inferred if you pass an instance of an object that responds to `model_name` (like an ActiveRecord model instance).